APPLICATION DETAILS COMING SOON!

 DIGITAL ART

-Works may be created solely on a computer or by using computer programs to significantly manipulate or alter source material(s) such as scans or digital files.
+Works may be created using digital technology or by using digital programs to significantly manipulate or alter source material(s) such as scans or digital files.
+Artwork must be original in conception and adhere to copyright and appropriation guidelines.
 Work created by or with the aid of Artificial Intelligence is not permitted.
-Works must be in limited editions, signed and numbered no greater than 250 inclusive of all sizes, using only archival quality materials* (see description above).
+Works must be in limited editions, signed and numbered no greater than 250 including all sizes, using only archival quality materials* (see description above).
 Digital Art prints must be made from the artist’s original digital file under the artist’s supervision.

 DRAWINGS & PASTELS

-Two-dimensional works created by the artist using dry media including chalk, charcoal, pastels, pencils, wax crayon, or from the fluid medium of inks and washes, applied by pen or brush.
+Two-dimensional works created by the artist using dry media including chalk, charcoal, pastels, pencils, wax crayon, or from the fluid medium of inks and washes, applied by pen, brush, or other tools for mark-making.
 Work must be created with archival quality materials* (see description above) and properly signed.

 EMERGING ARTIST